Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

-    As MARTECH Advisor points out, although Spotify doesn't often show up in discussions of social media marketing, you can use it to experiment with sponsored playlists, audio, video, or display ads.
+As Spicework points out, although Spotify doesn't often show up in social media marketing discussions, you can use it to experiment with sponsored playlists, audio, video, or display ads.
 Weekly playlists put together by employees can showcase your company's human side.

 14) Use Video to Your Advantage